wesselb/NeuralProcesses.jl/README.md

 encoders and decoders.
 For some building blocks, there is constructor function available that can be used to more easily construct the block.
+More information about a block can be obtained by using the built-in help function, e.g. `?LayerNorm`.

 #### Glue